How do Print Ads help improve online conversions and increase the return on your Multimedia campaign?

 Print Ads are the best inexpensive media for reaching affluent and educated readers across all generations and diverse interests.
 Traditional forms of media are having a new allure in being able to offer venues where the advertising can be showcased and viewed by an audience that is choosing to participate in the messaging as well as considered to be more reputable.
 Newspapers are highly trusted which is crucial when the ethics of journalism is becoming such a topic of conversation.
 With online forms of advertising, the overabundance of advertising being thrown out there produces more advertising fatigue in the audience.
 Studies conducted since 2007 have consistently shown that print advertising is actually better able to propel an audience to act by producing more buyer impulses than online and even TV advertising.
 One recommendation experts give is to remove distractions by using a single column layout for your site as well as reducing the number of fields in submission forms.

-Print ads also distinguish themselves from many other forms of advertising in that ads do not fade away immediately after the first exposure.
-Readership of a publication dictates that typically a newspaper cross paths with multiple readers who are making a conscious choice to flip through looking for articles and ads that jump out at them.
+Print ads can improve online conversions and can also distinguish themselves from many other forms of advertising in that ads do not fade away immediately after the first exposure.
+Readership of a publication dictates that typically newspaper cross paths with multiple readers who are making a conscious choice to flip through looking for articles and ads that jump out at them.
 For many types of media campaigns, advertising fatigue begins to set in after only the third or fourth exposure to an ad.
-After which point response begins to decrease.
+After this point response begins to decrease.
 This is not the case for print ads which tend to grow in response rate after the fourth and fifth exposure.

 For more information on how Print Ads can help you